Directions to Rochdale Infirmary

 For public transport information and journey planning, including walking or cycling, visit www.tfgm.com (Transport for Greater Manchester).
 Alternatively, contact Traveline on 0871 200 22 33 (10p per minute from BT landlines) for public transport information across the North West.
 Google maps will also allow you to plan journeys by car, public transport, walking or cycling.

-Also, for those less able to use conventional public transport, a door to door Ring and Ride service operates across Greater Manchester.
+For those less able to use conventional public transport, a door to door (Ring and Ride) service operates across Greater Manchester.
+For more details including how to register, visit tfgm.com/ringandride (external website), or contact the TfGM contact centre on 0161 244 1000.

 In a medical emergency, where the need is critical, or life-threatening, patients or their carers should dial 999 for a paramedic-led ambulance response.
 NHS Choices states that ‘it will generally be obvious if the patient, or someone else, is seriously ill, or injured, and will need emergency care’.
 A medical professional may also call for an ambulance on your behalf where this is appropriate.For non emergencies, other use of ambulance transport is based on agreed eligibility criteria, according to the medical needs of the patient.